Environmental and Social Risk Assessments (ESRA)

 These ESRAs are national in scope and were intended to address most of the risks and mitigation measures germane to chemical pesticide use in typical US forest management.
 As such, for most management units, certificate holders who use these ESRAs will be able to focus on assessing the characteristics that are unique to their management unit (e.g., extreme topography, unique tank mixtures, etc.).

 Once familiar with the full guidance document, individual national guidance ESRAs and a template for adoption or adaptation of these ESRAs are provided for download.
 As indicated above, FSC US has not incorporated elements of the most recent draft HHP-IGI into these ESRAs.
-We are actively working with FSC International to clarify these requirements for US CHs.
-However, depending on the chemical pesticide and timing of application, CHs may immediately need to incorporate relevant portions of the draft HHP-IGI into their MU ESRA (see the Interpretation and additional information on the FSC US Pesticides Webpage).
+However, depending on the chemical pesticide and timing of application, CHs may need to incorporate relevant portions of the draft HHP-IGI into their MU ESRA by December 31, 2020 (see the Interpretation and additional information on the FSC US Pesticides Webpage).